AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 ## AuthN OK / AuthZ OK / Play Requests / Unique Subscribers {#authn-authz-playreq-uniquesubs}

-The line graphs here gives you a view of the changes over time in values of AuthN OK, AuthZ OK, Play Requests, and Unique Subscribers in a selected time frame for the defined segment.
+The line graphs here gives you a view of the changes over time in values of AuthN OK, AuthZ OK, Play Requests, and Unique Subscribers in a selected time interval for the defined segment.

 +++Programmer- **AuthN OK / AuthZ OK / Play Requests / Unique Subscribers**